wombleton/gitlaw-nz/acts/C/Commerce Act 1986.md

     (3) The Commission must make every input methodology, and every amended input methodology, publicly available as soon as the input methodology or amendment is published.

+    (4) A published input methodology is neither a legislative instrument nor a disallowable instrument for the purposes of the [Legislation Act 2012][487] (and does not have to be presented to the House of Representatives under [section 41][488] of that Act).

     Section 52W: inserted, on 14 October 2008, by [section 4][486] of the Commerce Amendment Act 2008 (2008 No 70).

+    Section 52W(4): inserted, on 5 August 2013, by [section 77(3)][489] of the Legislation Act 2012 (2012 No 119).

 ##### 52X Amendment of input methodologies